chef/chef-powershell-shim/chef-powershell/README.md

 .error? - returns true if there were error messages written to the PowerShell
           error stream during execution

-.error! - raise Chef_PowerShell::PowerShellExceptions::PowerShellCommandFailed if there was an error
+.error! - raise ChefPowerShell::PowerShellExceptions::PowerShellCommandFailed if there was an error

 Some examples of usage: